YourePrettyGood/RandomScripts/README.md

 `-u` triggers the output of the fourth column, i.e. fraction of usable sites

+`-s` specifies the column to use for averaging the statistic.
+The default is column 3 (i.e. `3`), but can be any integer above 2 as long as it specifies a valid column.

 Example Usage:

 `listPolyDivSites -n -p Dyak_NY73PB_v2_w60.fasta CY01A.fasta | nonOverlappingWindows -n -w 100000 -o CY01A_poly_w100kb.tsv`